 is likely to be lower than when you’re giving away something for free in

-exchange for personal information, such as a white paper or video series.
-It is
+exchange for personal information, such as a newsletter signup or free download.

 best to expect a lower conversion rate at the start.